patleeman/VSNotes/README.md

   },
 ```

-Once you create your snippet in `settings.json`, add the `vsnotes.templates` to your settings and add the name of the template (without the `vsnote_` prefix)
+Once you create your snippet in `settings.json`, add the `vsnotes.templates` to your settings and add the name of the template (without the `vsnote_template_` prefix)

 ```
 "vsnotes.templates": [
-  "meeting_template",
+  "meeting",
 ],
 ```